 “Yes, sir.”
 MacCready hated calling anybody “sir” but most of all anybody who didn’t deserve it, like this lunatic.

 A ghoul crouched behind a row of metal barrels, her back to him.
-She still had a full head of brown hair, but he could see peeling, blistered hands loading a 10mm.
+She still had a full head of hair, but he could see peeling, blistered hands loading a 10mm.

 She sighed, shaking her head and lowering her weapon.
 “Can’t believe I let a smooth-skinned kid get the drop on me.
 What a way to go.”
-She had a softer voice than most ghouls, but still sounded like she’d smoked two packs of cigarettes a day since the war over 200 years ago.
+She had a softer voice than most ghouls, but still sounded like she’d smoked two packs of cigarettes a day since the war 200 years ago.

 “I don’t want to kill you.
 Just tell me where to find guns, food, ammo.
 Something to keep them busy, and I’ll forget we ever met.”